wp-plugins/add-to-any/README.txt

 If you use the Facebook Like, Twitter Tweet or Google +1 buttons in an HTML5 theme, note that the button iframes use the `scrolling` attribute, which is valid XHTML but the attribute has been deprecated in HTML5.
 It's needed to prevent scrollbars from appearing over the Like, Tweet, and +1 buttons inside of the iframes.

-If you move the plugin's CSS code to your theme's stylesheet, note that one proprietary vendor prefix (`filter`) is used.
-It's utilized for cross-browser compatibility with Internet Explorer.
-For more information about the W3C CSS Validator and the `filter` property, see <a href="http://www.websitedev.de/css/validator-faq#extensions">Why don't [sic] my scrollbar properties, filters, etc. validate?</a>  If you feel compelled, you can move the line into an Internet Explorer-only stylesheet, or remove the line at the cost of the opacity hover effect in Internet Explorer.

 Regardless of circumstances for passing W3C tests, the plugin will always output semantically valid and robot-readable code, so publishers do not have to worry about search engine crawler errors due to invalid code.
 Both <a href="http://en.wikipedia.org/wiki/Web_standards">web standards</a> and <a href="http://en.wikipedia.org/wiki/Cross-browser">cross-browser</a> are taken very seriously.

 = Is there a shortcode for sharing? =